How to Choose the Right Photo for a Custom Photo Puzzle

 - 100 XL Pieces with Box (13.5 x 19 in).
 4 megapixels or higher recommended.
 Larger tiles tolerate slightly less resolution than 500 pieces because each tile is bigger.

 - 1000 Pieces with Box (larger statement size).
-6 megapixels or higher recommended for sharp faces and fine details across the larger canvas.
+4 megapixels or higher recommended for sharp faces and fine details across the larger canvas.

-The most reliable way to check resolution is to use the original photo from your camera roll, not a screenshot or a social-media export.
-Instagram, Facebook, and similar services downsample photos on upload, often to 1080 pixels wide or less.
+Social platforms downsample photos on upload, often to 1080 pixels wide or less.
 A photo that looks sharp on your phone screen can pixelate at puzzle print scale because the screen viewing size is smaller than the finished puzzle.

 For piece-count guidance specifically, see our photo puzzle piece count guide.
 The piece count and the photo resolution are paired decisions: pick the largest puzzle size your highest-quality photo can support without losing sharpness.